christianalfoni/module-loader-tdd/README.md

 module-loader-tdd
 =================
-An easy to use and easy to test module loader. **EXPERIMENTAL VERSION**.
+An easy to use and easy to test module loader

 ### Table of contents
 - [Install](#install)
 - [The spec](#spec)